KaiserWerk/ERAF-Go-SDK/README.md

 There is of course some slight overhead.
 The data fields, like ``Certificate`` or ``Nonce`` can all be empty, but there is always space reserved for headers, even if no data has been set yet.
-This overhead currently amounts to __46 bytes__, plus 3 bytes for the version.
+This overhead currently amounts to __50 bytes__.
 If this is acceptable for your use case, please give it a try and send feedback if it works out for you.

 This is **Work in Progress** which means the library is still changing but currently mostly stable